Eritrichium howardii: Distribution and habitat

+Ecology

+In Montana, it is sometimes associated with Pinus flexilis (limber pine).

 Management

-The environment described in the Wyoming survey that was done indicates that this plant is most likely quite stress tolerant.
+The environment described in the Wyoming survey indicates that this plant is most likely quite stress tolerant.
 It occurs in windswept areas in rough gravely substrate.
 Potential specific risks that this plant faces are not well understood but, due to its environment, the United States Department of Agriculture assumes that risks may include off-road vehicle recreation, road development, impacts of hikers and pack animals, grazing, and fire.
 Other potential threats to the species include air pollution (acid rain, nitrogen deposition), extreme weather conditions, and global warming.
 Eritrichum howardii may also be subject to genetic risk due to the small size and isolated nature of occurrences.
 Small populations of rare plants may be subject to the deleterious effects of inbreeding or the founder effect.
 At this time however it does not seem that reliable data on population trends exist for this species, and more study, of this species and others in this climate zone, is needed.